 The U.S. Supreme Court rules that women cannot be excluded from juries because of their sex.

-Housing discrimination on the basis of sex and credit discrimination against women are outlawed by Congress.
+Congress outlaws housing discrimination based on sex and credit discrimination against women.

 1975 – In Taylor v.
 Louisiana, the court denies states the right to exclude women from juries.